DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/service-list/service-entry.md

 - Hosts

     The service name.
-It can be used to match the `hosts` field in traffic management policies (virtual services, destination rules, etc.).
+It can be used to match the `hosts` field in traffic management policies (virtual services and destination rules).

     - In HTTP traffic, the service name will be the HTTP host or Authority header.
     - In HTTP or TLS traffic with SNI names, the service name will be the SNI name.